 Take a look at how people are using this trend, and put your creative spin on it!

 How To Make Low Poly Art in Illustrator

-Ever wondered how to recreate a low poly effect out of an original photograph in Photoshop or Adobe Illustrator?
+Have you ever wondered how to recreate a low poly effect from an original photograph in Photoshop or Adobe Illustrator?
 While neither has a dedicated feature that can be used to apply this effect, both will allow you to do so manually.
-Out of the two, we would probably recommend Adobe Illustrator, since it’s vector based (unlike Photoshop, which is pixel based).
+We would probably recommend Adobe Illustrator out of the two since it’s vector-based (unlike Photoshop, which is pixel-based).

 Below are two easy-to-follow tutorials on how to create low polygon art in Photoshop and Adobe Illustrator.

 “Less is more” is a cliche saying, but there is beauty in simplicity, which is exactly what poly art is.
 Unadorned and austere, we’re certain it’s here to stay for the long haul.